Macil/redux-action-log/README.md

 actions to keep in the history.
 Early actions will be removed from the history, and the redux state of the beginning of the history will be recorded.

-Note that history culling and `store.replaceReducer()` do not work well
-together: redux-action-log does not record the state after each action.
-It only records the state at the start.
-When actions are removed from the beginning of the log, the reducer is run again on the initial state and the action to be removed to calculate the new initial state.
-This means that redux-action-log does not have to keep many states in memory at once, but it does require that the reducer is deterministic in order to be accurate.

 ## Usage

 ```js